 External approach has the advantage of placing the implant through a sterile technique.
 The implant is more readily fixed in the midline and shift of the implant is decreased.
 The main disadvantage is that an external scar is made.
 However, meticulous closure will often times minimize visibility of this scar.
 In addition, the location of the scar is a place where very few people will be able to see.

-My approach is to tailor the approach to the patient.
+Dr. Shah’s approach is to tailor the approach to the patient.
 Some patients request an intraoral approach and I will typically comply unless they have significant chin asymmetry or require a large chin implant.

 Can I have a chin implant in the office setting?